Calculatorbudy Official Logo

 1. Rectangle (Floors, Walls, Ceilings)

-The rectangle is the most common shape in construction.
+The rectangle is the foundation of most architectural measurements.
 Most rooms, windows, and doors are rectangular.

 2. Rectangle Border (Frames, Walkways)